djvanderlaan/datapackage/vignettes/introduction.md

 Data Package to easily read in the data and work with the data and we will show how we can create a Data Package for our own data.

+# Overview of terminology

+Below an overview of some of the terminology associated with Data Packages.

+**Data Package**

+- Contains one or more Data Resources.
+- Has a number of properties like `title`, `name` and `description`.

+**Data Resource**

+- Contains data either as inline data in a `data` property or external data pointed to by a `path` property.
+- Has a number of properties, like `title, `name`, `encoding`, ...

+**Tabular Data Resource**

+- Is a Data Resource with an additional set of properties and constraints.
+- Has a Table Schema.

+**Table Schema**

+- Describes a tabular data set.
+- Has one or more Field Descriptors.

+**Field Descriptor**

+- Describes a field in a tabular data set.
+- Has number of properties like, `name` and `type`.

 # Getting information from a Data Package

 Below we open an example Data Package that comes with the package: